 - the amount of urine you produce

 - You may also feel the sensation of coolness or warmth from the liquid.
-It is possible that your bladder may leak a little during the procedure.
+It’s possible that your bladder may leak a little during the procedure.
 This is normal.

-As your bladder fills, the technician will ask you to report when you begin to feel an urge to urinate.
+- As your bladder fills, your doctor will ask you to report when you begin to feel an urge to urinate.